paweldurkalec/paweldurkalec/README.md

 - :student: 3rd year of computer science at Gdańsk University of Technology

-- :technologist: When it comes to experience, I haven't got any yet, maybe you will be first to give me a chance? :handshake:

 - ⚡ Fun fact is that I can't decide which language suits me best

 - :muscle::video_game::beers: Apart from coding I like gym, hanging out with friends and video games (https://steamcommunity.com/id/pawerq/)